Obtaining Copies of Documents from a Bankruptcy Case File

 You can print electronic records from the PACER (Public Access to Court Electronic Records) computer terminals located in each of our three offices.
 You will be charged 10 cents per page.
 Please note, the Clerk’s Office can only accept EXACT CHANGE and cannot make or give change.

-Submit a Written Request by Mail, Email, or Fax
+Submit a Written Request by Email or Mail

-You may send a written request for copies by mail, fax or email to the office where your case was filed.
+You may send a written request for copies by email or mail to the office where your case was filed.
 Click here for addresses, phone numbers and email addresses for each office.